-FDA uses the PLATO curriculum.
-Plato courses are divided into topics and each topic consists of a pre-test, tutorials (lessons) and mastery tests.
+FDA uses the Virtual Learning Academy (VLA) curriculum.
+Courses are divided into units.
 Course work is graded almost instantaneously.
 In some courses there will be assignments that will need to be graded by a certified teacher.

 How fast a student moves through the curriculum will depend upon the amount of time a student spends working on his/her course work.
 We recommend that a student spend at least 5.2 hours a day/ five days a week working on his/her course work.
 A student who works at this rate will earn a year's worth of credit within the school year.
 Students can accelerate their course completion by working longer hours.
 Students can graduate as soon as all of their requirements have been met.